AUM-Software-And-Development/operating_system_a/README.md

 	Install CLang from https://www.msys2.org/

 Step 3:
-	Install an emulator like Bochs, QEMU, VirtualBox
+	Install an emulator aka Bochs, QEMU, VirtualBox

 Step 4:
 	Run the build.bat file.

 Step 5:
-	Run the output binary as a floppy in your desired emulator.
+	Run the output binary as a 1.2 inch floppy in your chosen emulator.

 ====================
 Windows & or Ubuntu:
 ====================
-Windows-Docker build:
+Windows / Docker with Ubuntu build:

 Step 1:
 	Install Docker using https://docker.com
-	Install an emulator like Bochs, QEMU, VirtualBox
+	Install an emulator aka Bochs, QEMU, VirtualBox

 Step 2:
-	Write your own, or copy the "dockerfile" file within this folder
+	Write a dockerfile, or copy the "dockerfile" file within this folder

 Step 3:
-	Send the powershell this command->: "docker build ./ -t 'CHOSEACONTAINERNAMEANDPUTITHERE'"
+	Send the Windows powershell this command->: "docker build ./ -t 'PUTYOUROWNCONTAINERNAMEHERE'"

-	*The -t flag will instruct Docker to name the build whichever string you give it, and it does not require the quotation marks.
+	*The -t flag will instruct Docker to name the build whichever string you give it.
+	The container name does not require the quotation marks.

 Step 4:
-	Send the powershell this command->: 'docker run -it -v "${pwd}:/root/env" --rm 'YOURCONTAINERNAMEGOESHERE''
+	Send the Windows powershell this command->: 'docker run -it -v "${pwd}:/root/env" --rm 'PUTYOUROWNCONTAINERNAMEHERE''

-	*The -it flag will instruct Docker to allocate a TTY connected to the containers IO.
-	This allows a shell for scripting access to the container root.

-	*The -v flag mounts a volume that allows filesharing between Windows and the Unix folders.

-	*The --rm flag will instruct Docker to remove/close the container when the shell exits.

 	*The enclosed quotation marks are required on this one.
-The only thing needed to change, is the container name.
-Windows will supplant the password on its own.
+Your password will be supplanted into the brackets on its own.

+	*The -it flag will instruct Docker to mimic a "TTY stream" to connect the containers IO.
+	This allows a shell for scripting access at the container root privilege.

+	*The -v flag mounts a volume allowing filesharing between Windows and the container folders.

+	*The --rm flag will instruct Docker to remove/close the container when the "TTY" communication ends.

 ==================================
-Ubuntu (or Docker image/WSL) only:
+Ubuntu or Docker image/WSL only:
 ==================================
+		If you aren't on Windows, you'll have to install the required compiler tools using the following commands:
-		(This part is done by the Dockerfile automatically if you're on Windows.) sudo apt-get update
+		(These terminal instructions are run by the Dockerfile automatically if you're on Windows and using the Dockerfile I've provided.) sudo apt-get update
 		sudo apt-get upgrade -y
 		sudo apt-get install -y make